JorgePe/recordplayer/README.md

 - allows adjustment of the pitch (+/-7%... or infinite)
 - does a silly DJ scratching trick

-My "DJ setup":
+My current "DJ setup":
 - the LEGO turntable
 - a [Roland Rubix44](https://www.roland.com/us/products/rubix44/) USB audio interface
 - a laptop running [Linux Mint](https://linuxmint.com/) with the [Ubuntu Studio](https://ubuntustudio.org/) packages
 - monitor speakers

 The cartridge is connected to the 2 Hi-Z inputs of the Rubix (500kΩ).
-This results in a much better sound than with just my PC speakers but i believe an even higher impedance would help.
+This results in a much better sound than with just my PC speakers but I believe an even higher impedance would help (for the proof of concept I used a Zoom U-24, just one channel instead of stereo but the Hi-Z mode of the Zoom has 1.1 MΩ).

 The laptop is running a 7-band stereo equalizer through [Carla](https://kx.studio/Applications:Carla) (a modular audio plugin host).
 This allows me to adjust the tone to my preferences.
 Later on I intend to route the audio to [Mixxx](https://mixxx.org/) for